On the abelian structure of noncompetitive chemical reaction networks: Discussion

 \section{Discussion}

-We have established that rate-independent noncompetitive CRNs are special instances of ANs.
-This connection brings to light several structural and dynamical similarities between these two frameworks, and allows the use of powerful algebraic tools developed for finite ANs—such as critical groups, production matrices, and burning algorithms— for studying execution-bounded noncompetitive CRNs.
+We have established that rate-independent noncompetitive CRNs can be associated with Abelian Networks.This connection brings to light several structural and dynamical similarities between these two frameworks, and allows the use of powerful algebraic tools developed for finite ANs—such as critical groups, production matrices, and burning algorithms— for studying execution bounded noncompetitive CRNs.
 However, this theory only applies when the state space of the CRN is finite, which is no longer the case with multi-species source complexes, since nothing prevents the Markov chain from accumulating arbitrarily large quantities of certain molecular species.
 This phenomenon of unbounded accumulation also appears in non-unary ANs such as, e.g., in the oil-water model considered in \cite{candellero2017oil}, which is concerned with scaling-limit and aggregation behaviors rather than algebraic invariants, and thus addresses a substantially different set of questions than those considered here.
 Developing these extensions represents an exciting direction for future research.